swcarpentry/board/workshops.md

 project and support a diverse set of organizations; any potential host that wishes to offer a workshop that would aid these goals is urged to contact the SCF to discuss waivers and other arrangements.

-### 3.9) SCF Use of Fees from For-Profit Organizations

-The SCF may use one quarter of administration fee revenue from for-profit organizations for its own purposes.
-It must use the remaining three quarters of this money to underwrite the costs of workshops for not-for-profit organizations, such as their administration fees and/or instructors' travel and accommodation.

 ## 4) Examples